 Incumbents face challenges in Mississippi House, court races

-Three out of four incumbents in Mississippi’s U.S. Congressional Districts are facing challenges on Election Day.
+Three out of four incumbents in Mississippi’s U.S. Congressional Districts faced challenges on Election Day.
 Two Republicans — Trent Kelly and Michael Guest — and the state federal delegation’s sole Democrat, Bennie Thompson.

 Also on the ballot are several Supreme Court seats and a measure that could put an end to a Reconstruction-era voting law.